Using Linux utmpdump for Forensics and Detecting Log File Tampering

 Because the utmp, wtmp and btmp files contain login information about all users, they are prime targets by intruders and malware on Linux to either destroy or alter.

-Many pieces of Linux malware will simply erase the files and replace them one ones that are zero bytes long.
+Many pieces of Linux malware will simply erase the files and replace them with ones that are zero bytes long.
 This is a very ham-fisted way to cover your tracks and is easily spotted.
 However, more sophisticated attackers will make an attempt to clean the logs.
 Aside from simply obliterating the contents, there are two basic ways to alter these files with the log cleaners commonly found:

 Overwrite the suspicious entries with nulls.